k3b/camera-date-folders/README.md

 ## The Solution

 This program creates a folder tree structure and sorts the photos into these folders.
 As a result, no more than photos taken on one day or month shall be stored in the same directory.
-As a consequence it it will be come trivial to copy a day or month folder from the device to the computer.
+As a consequence it it will become trivial to copy a day or month folder from the device to the computer.

 # Supported